Monthly Archives: May 2008

 May 12th Earthquake Threatens Chinese Cultural Heritage

 While our primary concern remains with the more than 62,000 who perished, the more than 250,000 who were injured and the five million people who have become homeless in the wake of the May 12th earthquake in China’s Sichuan Province, we should not forget the hundreds of cultural heritage sites in the region that have been damaged or obliterated.
 One example, reported by The New York Times is the 1,500-year-old Taoist sanctuary known as the Two Kings Temple, a UNESCO World Heritage Site, near Dujiangyan.

-According to the China Daily newspaper, experts at a disaster relief conference held at Chengdu on May 20th reported that many ancient buildings in Sichuan have collapsed or are on the brink of ...(MORE ...)
+According to the China Daily newspaper, experts at a disaster relief conference held at Chengdu on May 20th reported that many ancient buildings in Sichuan have collapsed or are on the brink of collapse.
+A ...(MORE ...)